Xovesh/Personal-Projects/README.md

 To run up the program run __init.py__ file, everything needed is going to be downloaded.

-__NOTE__: You need an internet connection to automatically download files
+__NOTE__: You need an internet connection to automatically download files, everything downloads.
+Last time tried: 31/05/2018